 - Add diced fire roasted tomatoes, broth (starting with lesser amount), cumin, chili powder, and coriander (optional) and bring to a low boil.
 Reduce heat to a simmer, cover, and cook until sweet potatoes are tender (about 5-10 minutes).

-- Add coconut milk, pumpkin purée, drained black beans, and cooked chicken (if using).
+- Add coconut milk, pumpkin purée, drained black beans (option to increase amount if not using chicken), and cooked chicken (if using).
 For a soupier consistency, add more broth.
 Cover, return to a simmer, and cook for 5-10 minutes to allow flavors to develop.

 - Add lime juice (starting with lesser amount).
 Taste test and adjust as needed, adding more lime juice for acidity, chili powder for heat, cumin for smokiness, coriander for floral notes / depth of flavor, or salt to taste.